codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 Here the [repository](https://github.com/codepr/sol/tree/tutorial) on GitHub.
-I'll try to describe step by step my journey into the development of the software, without being too verbose, and listing lot of code directly with brief explanation of its purpose.
+I'll try to describe step by step my journey into the development of the software, without being too verbose, and listing lot of code directly with brief explanations of its purpose.
 The best way is still to write it down, compile and/or play/modify it.<br>
 This will be a series of posts, each one tackling and mostly implementing a single concept/module of the project: